Prakash-Goswami-03/Airbnb_Seattle/README.md

 ## Business Questions

 What are top 5 neighborhoods with most no of listings? <br>
-What are average listing price for each neighborhood?
+What are average listing price for each neighborhood? <br>
-Which is the busiest season of the year and how prices changed during peak season?
+Which is the busiest season of the year and how prices changed during peak season? <br>
-What factors of the listing correlate best for predicting the price ?
+What factors of the listing correlate best for predicting the price ? <br>